Curry Carter

-Curry Carter (April 17, 1892 – May 15, 1970) was a Virginia Democratic politician from Staunton, Virginia.
+Curry Clopton Carter (April 17, 1892 – May 15, 1970) was a Virginia Democratic politician from Staunton, Virginia.

 Early life and education

-Carter was born on April 17, 1892, in Washington, Virginia in Rappahannock County to French Pendleton Carter and Judith M. Miller.
+Carter was born on April 17, 1892, in Washington, Virginia, in Rappahannock County to French Pendleton Carter and Judith M. Miller.
 He was educated at Augusta Military Academy and Hampden-Sydney College where he was a member of Kappa Alpha Order.
 He served as a lieutenant in the United States Army in World War I. On June 7, 1923, Carter married Constance Curry in Staunton and embarked on the practice of law.

 Politics and career

 Carter practiced law in Staunton.
 In 1935 Staunton's voters elected him mayor.
 He served one term (1936–1938).
 In 1940, he was a Delegate to the Democratic National Convention.

 During World War II, Carter again donned his uniform to serve the country with the rank of lieutenant colonel, and continued in the National Guard after the war ended.
 In addition to his private legal practice, Carter served as president of the Board of Visitors of the Virginia School for the Deaf and the Blind in Staunton.
 As a legislator (discussed below), Carter was interested in vocational and technical education, as well as fostering the tourist trade in Virginia.
 His wife chaired the commission to study the Woodrow Wilson Rehabilitation center, which issued a report in 1963.

-In 1947, Curry Carter was elected to the Virginia Senate (a part-time position) from the 23rd District.
-He represented the City of Staunton, Augusta County and Highland County in the Shenandoah Valley, succeeding W. Stuart Moffet.
+In 1947, Curry Carter was elected to the Virginia Senate (a part-time position) from the 23rd district.
+He represented the City of Staunton, Augusta County and Highland County in the Shenandoah Valley, succeeding W. Stuart Moffett.
 Senator Carter served until 1965, but the district changed numbers several times.
 The City of Waynesboro was added to the district before his re-election in 1951, and Bath County before his re-election in 1955 from what had become 22nd district.

 Curry Carter was a member of the Byrd Organization, and became heavily involved in Massive Resistance, which with census changes and changes in federal law (especially the Voting Rights Act of 1965 which the Organization vehemently opposed), changed district boundaries significantly.
 Carter served on both the Gray Commission, which was designed to address the Brown v.
 Board of Education decisions of the United States Supreme Court, and which ultimately became radicalized and produced the Stanley Plan, which closed Virginia public schools that faced integration, and also funded segregation academies.
 Various courts declared major portions of the Stanley unconstitutional in 1958 and 1959, but some Virginia public schools remained closed for years.
 Governor J. Lindsay Almond then appointed Carter to the Perrow Commission, which took a more passive route toward racial desegregation.

-When Carter sought re-election in 1961 from what had become the 22nd District, Republican Winston Wine almost defeated him.
+When Carter sought re-election in 1961 from what had become the 22nd district, Republican Winston Wine almost defeated him.